On this page

 - risks that have a financial impact, helping you make decisions about insurable risk

-- risks to particular objectives of interest to the responsible body, executive team or senior manager
+- risks to objectives of interest to the responsible body, executive team or senior manager

-- the mitigation work that has been done so far to manage a particular risk or subset of risks
+- the mitigation work that’s been done so far to manage a particular risk or subset of risks

 - risk owners